 Applications are initially reviewed by the college and applicant will be called for an interview.
 Final decisions rest with the college, which, after considering the recommendation of the department concerned, will notify the applicant of the decision.

-A student with a recognized baccalaureate degree with a grade point average below 3.00 on a 4.0 scale or its established equivalent may be admitted conditionally to the Masters program.
+A student with a recognized baccalaureate degree with a grade point average of 2.50 on a 4.0 scale or its established equivalent may be admitted conditionally to the Master’s program.
 Such a student must meet the following requirements during the period of conditional admission or be subject to dismissal:

-- May take a maximum of nine credit hours in the first semester of study
+- a. may take a maximum of nine credit hours in the first semester of study

-- Must achieve an overall grade point average of 3.00 on a 4.0 scale in the first nine credit hours for the Masters program
+- b. must achieve an overall grade point average of 3.00 on a 4.0 scale in the first nine credit hours for the Master’s program

-Dubai Pharmacy College (DPC) accepts transfer of students from accredited College with a curriculum that is comparable to that offered at DPC.
+Dubai Pharmacy College for Girls (DPCG) accepts transfer of students from accredited College with a curriculum that is comparable to that offered at DPCG.
 The transfer of students is not allowed after second semester.
-The following are the necessary conditions for transfer to the DPC from other pharmacy colleges:
+The following are the necessary conditions for transfer to the DPCG from other pharmacy colleges:

-- 1.Students must meet the English language proficiency requirements such as minimum TOEFL score of (79 IBT) or 6.0 in IELTS.
+- 1.Students must meet the English language proficiency requirements such as minimum TOEFL score of (79 IBT) or 6.0 in IELTS (Academic).

 - 3.All applicants must provide conduct certificates from the Pharmacy College where they are currently enrolled.
-No student who has been dismissed from any Pharmacy College will be eligible for transfer to DPC.
+No student who has been dismissed from any Pharmacy College will be eligible for transfer to DPCG.

 - 4.The student transferring from another accredited college must be in a good academic standing (CGPA of 3 on a scale of 4.0, or its equivalent) in BPharm.